10 Kitchen Tools You Should Definitely Have on Hand Before Thanksgiving Day

 1. Roasting pan

-You'll need a roasting pan whether you're serving turkey or any other roast, including whole roasted cauliflower.
+You’ll need a roasting pan whether you’re serving turkey or any other roast, including whole roasted cauliflower.
 You can totally buy a cheap, disposable aluminum roasting pan at the grocery store or invest in an inexpensive one to use year after year.
+I’m very partial to this carbon steel option from Made In.

-2. Digital probe thermometer
+2. Digital thermometer

-Lest you think that a probe thermometer is purely for turkey roasting, let me remind you that a reliable probe thermometer can also tell you when pies and dinner rolls are done too.
+Lest you think that a digital thermometer is purely for turkey roasting, let me remind you that a reliable thermometer can also tell you when pies and dinner rolls are done too.
 Look for one with an easy-to-read digital display with a reasonably long probe for getting a reliable reading deep in the turkey breast.

 3. Carving board

 A carving board is a cutting board with a grooved moat around its edges to collect meat juices and keep them from dripping off the cutting board and onto the floor.
-What may seem like an extra expense can actually do double duty as a serving board if you don't have a large serving platter.
+What may seem like an extra expense can actually do double duty as a serving board if you don’t have a large serving platter.
+This one is great because it has a little indentation, which can help cradle and stabilize your board while you carve.

 4. Disposable gloves